coreboot/libgfxinit/README.md

 Build libgfxinit/`gfx_test`
 ---------------------------

-*libgfxinit* is configured and installed in the same manner as de- scribed above.
+*libgfxinit* is configured and installed in the same manner as described above.
 You will have to select a configuration matching your hardware.

 The makefile knows an additional target `gfx_test` to build a small